 So, what are you waiting for?
 With only 31% of Australians taking all their holiday leave each year, that’s a lot of missed opportunity to do something positive for yourself and your loved ones.

 Spending time in a green space for 10-15 minutes every day – even if it’s out of the window has been shown to reduce stress and elevate mood.
 Whether you work indoors or spend a lot of time outside, greenery has been shown to be essential for mental wellbeing, which is why attending to our working and living environment can make a positive difference to our thoughts, mood and behaviour.

 Loneliness is a killer.
 It’s different from being alone.
 Loneliness taps into our core, sapping our reason and purpose for being.
 It damages our physical, mental and cognitive health and shortens lives.
 Spending time with others, forming relationships has been shown to be as important to our survival and thrival as having access to food, water and shelter.

-This is about staying curious to what’s going on around you, engaging with the world, and trying out new things.
-While technology has enables us to connect with each other to a level previously unimaginable, it’s proved a double-edged sword as we have increasingly sought refuge with our online connections, at the expense of spending time with our living breathing counterparts.
+This is about staying curious about what’s going on around you, engaging with the world, and trying out new things.
+While technology has enabled us to connect with each other to a level previously unimaginable, it’s proved a double-edged sword as we have increasingly sought refuge with our online connections, at the expense of spending time with our living breathing counterparts.

 Sharing a laugh or a moment with a friend or loved one is priceless in terms of the value it provides our mental wellbeing.
 A high level of social connectedness is as good for you as quitting smoking.
 An ongoing 20-year longitudinal study in NZ has confirmed the benefit of social connection and mental wellbeing.
 Whether you choose to join a Men’s Shed, book club, voluntary association or choir it’s the time spent in the company of others that will provide you with the lift required to sustain your ongoing mental health and wellbeing.